What is a Stakeholder vs. Shareholder?

 What is a Stakeholder?

 A stakeholder is a party that has an interest in the company’s success or failure.
 A stakeholder can affect or be affected by the company’s policies and objectives.
 Stakeholders can either be internal or external.
 Internal stakeholders have a direct relationship with the company either through employment, ownership, or investment.
 Examples of internal stakeholders include employees, shareholders, and managers.
 On the other hand, external stakeholders are parties that do not have a direct relationship with the company but may be affected by the actions of that company.
 Examples of external stakeholders include suppliers, creditors, and community and public groups.

 One of the characteristics of stakeholders in a company is longevity.
 Stakeholders cannot easily decide to remove their stake in the company.
 The relationship between the stakeholders and the company is bound by a series of factors that make them reliant on each other.
 If the company is facing a decline in performance, it poses a serious problem for all the stakeholders involved.
 For example, if the company’s operations are terminated, employees will lose their jobs, and this means that they will no longer receive regular paychecks to support their families.
 Similarly, the suppliers will no longer provide the company with essential raw materials and products, and this results in not only a loss of income but also forces the suppliers to look for new markets for their products.

-Both the stakeholders and shareholders have different viewpoints depending on their interest in the company.
+Stakeholders and shareholders have different viewpoints, depending on their interest in the company.
 Shareholders want the company’s executives to carry out activities that have a positive effect on stock prices and the value of dividends distributed to shareholders.
-Also, shareholders would want the company to focus on expansion, acquisitions, mergers and other activities that increase the company’s profitability and overall financial health.
+Also, shareholders would want the company to focus on expansion, acquisitions, mergers, and other activities that increase the company’s profitability and overall financial health.